roman-milk/roman-milk.github.io/teachers-trip.md

+===

- ****** Teacher's Trip Ch.
-03 ****** byStoryTeller07© Lara and Brian walked hand in hand following the trail through the forest back to their cabin.
+Lara and Brian walked hand in hand following the trail through the forest back to their cabin.
 Lara shivered, not from the nakedness but from all that she had been through that day.
 She had been reduced from the teacher in charge of a college group to a sex object by a calculating bunch of youths.

  She had let Brian make love to her as a reward for rescuing her as well as a means to rid her mind of those young savages molesting her body.
 She didn't want to think about the idea of becoming sexually excited by the assault and the sordid treatment while at their mercy.
 She shivered again, her whole body quaking at the horrid memories.